-In fact, according to a 2017 AARP survey, seniors plan to take four or five trips in 2019.
+In fact, according to an AARP survey, seniors plan to take four or five trips in 2019.
 While half of Baby Boomers said they would be traveling around the United States, the other half plans to go overseas, mostly to the Caribbean, Latin America, and Europe.

 The most common reason for the trip?
 Wanting to cross a destination off their bucket lists.
 But before you jet, sail, or drive off over the horizon, you'll want to do a little strategic packing.
 Keep these ten travel essentials on hand to stay safe, hydrated, and worry-free while you're on vacation.

 Talk with a licensed Aetna representative

 Whether you're checking an extra-large suitcase or only taking a carry-on, opt for a set of luggage that has four wheels, which are easy to transport from one location to the next.
 "You want make sure you're able to push it around on your own," says Ronan Factora, MD, a geriatrician with the Cleveland Clinic in Ohio.

 If you're traveling by plane, train, or bus, it's possible for your luggage to go missing.
 That's why it's a good idea to pack any must-have items (like prescription medications or pain relievers) in a bag that you can store under your seat.